 We will be required to file an annual report on Form 20-F within four months of the end of each fiscal year.
-In addition, we intend to publish our results on a quarterly basis as press releases, distributed pursuant to the rules and regulations of the [the New York Stock Exchange/Nasdaq Stock Market].
+In addition, we intend to publish our results on a quarterly basis as press releases, distributed pursuant to the rules and regulations of the Nasdaq Global Market.
 Press releases relating to financial results and material events will also be furnished to the SEC on Form 6-K. However, the information we are required to file with or furnish to the SEC will be less extensive and less timely compared to that required to be filed with the SEC by U.S. domestic issuers.
 As a result, you may not be afforded the same protections or information that would be made available to you were you investing in a U.S. domestic issuer.

-As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the [NYSE/Nasdaq] listing standards; these practices may afford less protection to shareholders than they would enjoy if we complied fully with the [NYSE/Nasdaq] listing standards.
+As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the Nasdaq listing standards; these practices may afford less protection to shareholders than they would enjoy if we complied fully with the Nasdaq listing standards.

-As a Cayman Islands exempted company listed on the [New York Stock Exchange/Nasdaq Stock Market], we are subject to the [New York Stock Exchange/Nasdaq Stock Market] corporate governance listing standards.
-However, [the New York Stock Exchange/Nasdaq Stock Market] rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
-Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the [New York Stock Exchange/Nasdaq Stock Market] corporate governance listing standards.
-[We may rely on home country practice with respect to our corporate governance after we complete this offering.
-If we choose to follow home country practice in the future, our shareholders may be afforded less protection than they otherwise would enjoy under the [New York Stock Exchange/Nasdaq Stock Market] corporate governance listing standards applicable to U.S. domestic issuers.]
+As a Cayman Islands exempted company listed on the Nasdaq Global Market, we are subject to the Nasdaq Stock Market corporate governance listing standards.
+However, the Nasdaq Stock Market Rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
+Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the Nasdaq Stock Market corporate governance listing standards.
+We may rely on home country practice with respect to our corporate governance after we complete this offering.
+If we choose to follow home country practice in the future, our shareholders may be afforded less protection than they otherwise would enjoy under the Nasdaq Stock Market corporate governance listing standards applicable to U.S. domestic issuers.